Skating session schedules, descriptions and holiday skating information are below.

 What a deal!
 Anyone can skate!
 Rentals are $2.25.
 This offer is only for Tuesday evenings from 6:30-7:45pm.

 Everyone Welcome Stick and Puck

-Shared ice to practise your skills.
-Players must bring a stick and wear a helmet and gloves.
+Shared ice to practice your skating or hockey skills.
+Players must bring a stick and wear a helmet and gloves for the Stick and Puck section.
 Sponge pucks are only $2.00 (deposit required).
-Games are not allowed.
+Goalies and games are not allowed.

 Parent and Child Hockey

 Sponge puck hockey with a special area for beginners.
 Parents must be on the ice with children.
-Helmet with a mask must be worn by children.
-Admission includes one adult and up to two children and children's rentals.
-Sponge pucks are only $2.00 (deposit required).
+Children must wear a helmet.
+Admission includes one adult and up to two children (6-12 years old) and children's rentals.
+Sponge pucks only $2 (deposit required).